Alert Monitors

 The Monitors page opens with a list of the currently defined monitors.
 The page includes a summary of information such as whether monitors are enabled or disabled, their last update, and information about related alerts and errors.
 From this page you can perform actions such as acknowledging alerts and managing monitor definitions.

-1. Click Create monitor.
-The Create Monitor window opens.
+- Click Create monitor.
+The Create monitor window opens.

-• Select Extraction query editor to use Elasticsearch query DSL to specify the conditions to watch for.
+- Select Extraction query editor to specify the Elasticsearch query DSL to specify the condition to watch for.

 Review the following sections for more details about the monitor options.